Wolf3s/xbmc4xbox-python/python/Doc/library/ftplib.rst

    it's worth a try.

-.. method:: FTP.sendcmd(command)
+.. method:: FTP.sendcmd(cmd)

    Send a simple command string to the server and return the response string.

-.. method:: FTP.voidcmd(command)
+.. method:: FTP.voidcmd(cmd)

    Send a simple command string to the server and handle the response.
 Return nothing if a response code corresponding to success (codes in the range 200--299) is received.
 Raise :exc:`error_reply` otherwise.

-.. method:: FTP.retrbinary(command, callback[, maxblocksize[, rest]])
+.. method:: FTP.retrbinary(cmd, callback, blocksize=8192, rest=None)

-   Retrieve a file in binary transfer mode.  *command* should be an appropriate ``RETR`` command: ``'RETR filename'``.
+   Retrieve a file in binary transfer mode.  *cmd* should be an appropriate ``RETR`` command: ``'RETR filename'``.
 The *callback* function is called for each block of data received, with a single string argument giving the data block.
-The optional *maxblocksize* argument specifies the maximum chunk size to read on the low-level socket object created to do the actual transfer (which will also be the largest size of the data blocks passed to *callback*).
+The optional *blocksize* argument specifies the maximum chunk size to read on the low-level socket object created to do the actual transfer (which will also be the largest size of the data blocks passed to *callback*).
 A reasonable default is chosen. *rest* means the same thing as in the :meth:`transfercmd` method.

-.. method:: FTP.retrlines(command[, callback])
+.. method:: FTP.retrlines(cmd, callback=None)

-   Retrieve a file or directory listing in ASCII transfer mode.  *command* should be an appropriate ``RETR`` command (see :meth:`retrbinary`) or a command such as ``LIST``, ``NLST`` or ``MLSD`` (usually just the string ``'LIST'``).  ``LIST`` retrieves a list of files and information about those files.
+   Retrieve a file or directory listing in ASCII transfer mode.  *cmd* should be an appropriate ``RETR`` command (see :meth:`retrbinary`) or a command such as ``LIST``, ``NLST`` or ``MLSD`` (usually just the string ``'LIST'``).
+   ``LIST`` retrieves a list of files and information about those files.
    ``NLST`` retrieves a list of file names.
 On some servers, ``MLSD`` retrieves a machine readable list of files and information about those files.
 The *callback* function is called for each line with a string argument containing the line with the trailing CRLF stripped.
 The default *callback* prints the line to ``sys.stdout``.

-.. method:: FTP.set_pasv(val)
+.. method:: FTP.set_pasv(boolean)

-   Enable "passive" mode if *val* is true, otherwise disable passive mode.
-(In Python 2.0 and before, passive mode was off by default; in Python 2.1 and later, it is on by default.)
+   Enable "passive" mode if *boolean* is true, other disable passive mode.

-.. method:: FTP.storbinary(command, fp[, blocksize, callback, rest])
+   Passive mode is on by default.

+.. method:: FTP.storbinary(cmd, file, blocksize=8192, callback=None, rest=None)

-   Store a file in binary transfer mode.  *command* should be an appropriate ``STOR`` command: ``"STOR filename"``. *fp* is an open file object which is read until EOF using its :meth:`read` method in blocks of size *blocksize* to provide the data to be stored.
-The *blocksize* argument defaults to 8192.
+   Store a file in binary transfer mode.  *cmd* should be an appropriate ``STOR`` command: ``"STOR filename"``. *file* is a :term:`file object` (opened in binary mode) which is read until EOF using its :meth:`read` method in blocks of size *blocksize* to provide the data to be stored.
-   *callback* is an optional single parameter callable that is called on each block of data after it is sent. *rest* means the same thing as in the :meth:`transfercmd` method.
+   The *blocksize* argument defaults to 8192.  *callback* is an optional single parameter callable that is called on each block of data after it is sent.

-   .. versionchanged:: 2.1
-      default for *blocksize* added.

-   .. versionchanged:: 2.6
-      *callback* parameter added.
+   *rest* means the same thing as in the :meth:`transfercmd` method.

-   .. versionchanged:: 2.7
+   .. versionchanged:: 3.2
       *rest* parameter added.

-.. method:: FTP.storlines(command, fp[, callback])
+.. method:: FTP.storlines(cmd, file, callback=None)

-   Store a file in ASCII transfer mode.  *command* should be an appropriate ``STOR`` command (see :meth:`storbinary`).
-Lines are read until EOF from the open file object *fp* using its :meth:`~file.readline` method to provide the data to be stored.  *callback* is an optional single parameter callable that is called on each line after it is sent.
+   Store a file in ASCII transfer mode.  *cmd* should be an appropriate ``STOR`` command (see :meth:`storbinary`).
+Lines are read until EOF from the :term:`file object` *file* (opened in binary mode) using its :meth:`readline` method to provide the data to be stored.  *callback* is an optional single parameter callable that is called on each line after it is sent.

-   .. versionchanged:: 2.6
-      *callback* parameter added.

-.. method:: FTP.transfercmd(cmd[, rest])
+.. method:: FTP.transfercmd(cmd, rest=None)

    Initiate a transfer over the data connection.
-If the transfer is active, send an ``EPRT`` or  ``PORT`` command and the transfer command specified by *cmd*, and accept the connection.
-If the server is passive, send an ``EPSV`` or ``PASV`` command, connect to it, and start the transfer command.
+If the transfer is active, send a ``EPRT`` or  ``PORT`` command and the transfer command specified by *cmd*, and accept the connection.
+If the server is passive, send a ``EPSV`` or ``PASV`` command, connect to it, and start the transfer command.
 Either way, return the socket for the connection.